ayiemba/MpesaLib/README.md

         };
 ```

-* You can then make a payment request in your controller (does'nt have to be in controller, you can always refactor) as follows
+* You can then make a payment request in your controller as follows..

 ```c#
 var paymentrequest = await _lipaNaMpesa.MakePayment(lipaonline, accesstoken);
 ```